DPDK/dpdk/doc/guides/nics/mlx5.rst

 - Multiple TX and RX queues.
 - Support for scattered TX and RX frames.
 - IPv4, IPv6, TCPv4, TCPv6, UDPv4 and UDPv6 RSS on any number of queues.
+- RSS using different combinations of fields: L3 only, L4 only or both, and source only, destination only or both.
 - Several RSS hash keys, one for each flow type.
 - Default RSS operation with no hash key specification.
 - Configurable RETA table.